 #1 Horizontal grab rails

-Horizontal rails act as support in both walk-in baths and walk-in showers, as they are very useful when pushing up from a sitting position and provide support when lowering.
+Horizontal rails act as support in both walk-in baths and walk-in showers, as they are very useful when pushing up from a sitting position and provide support when lowering, without the worry of potentially slipping because they are at an angle.
 Horizontal grab rails are often positioned near to seats in your bathroom.

 #2 Vertical grab rails